nachokhan/simplai/README.md

-# SimoPAI
+# simplai

-SimoPAI is a Python library that simplifies the usage of the OpenAI models for everyday text generation tasks.
+simplai is a Python library that simplifies the usage of the OpenAI models for everyday text generation tasks.
 This library is designed to provide a more user-friendly and structured interface, allowing developers to harness the power of openAI technologies without the complexities of managing raw JSON data.

 ## Features